ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 ### **2. Patching The APK**

-Open the RVX Manager and press Select an application > **STORAGE** > and then select the YTM APK file that you downloaded from APKMirror.
+Open the RVX Manager and press Patcher > Select an application > **STORAGE** > and then select the YTM APK file that you downloaded from APKMirror.
 (It will probably be in your downloads folder.)

 Now press "Select patches", and select the patches you want.
-I suggest using the Default patches selection except for the `Hide Upgrade Button` patch.
-To use the Default patches except for this patch, press the "Default" button at the top of the patches selection screen and then scroll down and uncheck the `Hide Upgrade Button` patch.
+It is suggested to use the Default patches selection.
+To do so, press the "Default" button at the top of the patches selection screen.

 You can see examples of what all of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube-music).